microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/userconsentrequest.md

 Namespace: microsoft.graph

-A [userConsentRequest](../resources/userconsentrequest.md) is created by an user when they are requesting access to an application which requires an admin authorization to access.
+A [userConsentRequest](../resources/userconsentrequest.md) is created by a user when they are requesting access to an application which requires an admin authorization to access.

 ## Methods